Tower: Data Structures in Quantum Superposition: : History-Independent Quantum Memory Allocation

-This unitary operator is a central component of quantum simulation, in which it imposes bosonic exchange symmetry\footnote{Fermionic antisymmetry, which is closely related, additionally flips the sign according to the parity of the permutation $\pi$.}~\citep{Liboff1980IntroductoryQM} on the list.
-A multitude of implementations of this operator exist in the simulation literature, including~\citet{abrams1997} and~\citet{barenco1997}, who achieve implementations in $O(n^2 \log^2 n)$ gates; \citet{chiew2019}, in $O(n^2 \log n)$ gates; and~\citet{Berry2017ImprovedTF}, in $O(n \log n \log \log n)$ gates and parallel time $O(\log n \log \log n)$.\footnote{Comparable to the complexity of the quantum Fourier transform~\citep{qft}.} \AllocatorName{} performs this operation only once, before the program executes, to initialize the state of the heap.
+Symmetrization is a central component of quantum simulation, in which it imposes bosonic\footnote{Fermionic antisymmetry, which is closely related, additionally flips the sign according to the parity of the permutation $\pi$.} exchange symmetry~\citep{Liboff1980IntroductoryQM} on the list.
+A multitude of implementations of this operator exist in the simulation literature, including~\citet{abrams1997} and~\citet{barenco1997}, who achieve implementations in $O(n^2 \log^2 n)$ gates; \citet{chiew2019}, in $O(n^2 \log n)$ gates; and~\citet{Berry2017ImprovedTF}, in $O(n \log n \log \log n)$ gates and parallel time $O(\log n \log \log n)$.\footnote{Comparable to the complexity of the quantum Fourier transform~\citep{qft}.}